Window Cleaning Quote Calculator

 - Open Advanced for currency formatting, large pane count and rate, screen and track rates, hard-water rate, skylights, storm panes, crew size, loaded labor cost, base minutes per pane, setup time, supplies, travel, and quote rounding.

-- Check the summary range, Quote Breakdown, Add-On Ledger, and Access Review.
-If warnings mention specialty access, restoration-heavy work, or screen count mismatch, inspect the job before treating the quote as firm.
+- Check the summary range, badges, and warnings.
+If warnings mention specialty access, restoration-heavy work, a screen count mismatch, or negative margin, inspect the job and update the assumptions before treating the quote as firm.

-- Use the customer note only after reviewing exclusions and scope assumptions.
-It should match the actual visit conditions and service policy.
+- Copy the customer note or export the tables only after the scope, exclusions, and site conditions match the actual visit policy.

 Interpreting Results:

 Recommended quote is the rounded customer-facing target after glass scope, access, condition, add-ons, route fees, frequency discount, margin floor, and minimum charge are applied.
-The displayed range reflects uncertainty, especially for height, condition, and restoration work.
+The range around it reflects uncertainty, especially for height, condition, and restoration work.

-Estimated labor is cleaner-hours, not always onsite clock time.
+Estimated labor is cleaner-hours, not just onsite clock time.
 A two-person crew may finish faster onsite, but the internal labor cost still uses total cleaner-hours.
-Estimated margin compares quote against direct labor, supplies, and route cost, so it is a floor check rather than full business profit.
+Estimated margin compares the quote against direct labor, supplies, and route cost, so it is a direct-cost floor check rather than full business profit.

 - Quote Breakdown shows how the final target was built.